 - Yosemite was the third most visited national park in 2013, behind only Grand Canyon and Great Smoky Mountains.

 - The world famous Yosemite Valley, where most people spend their time, is only a tiny fraction of the park, less than 1% of the total area.
 Nearly 95% of the park has been designated as wilderness.

 - Yosemite Valley is a classic glacier-cut valley, carved out of the solid granite.
 Glaciers in Yosemite Valley may have reached thicknesses of 4,000 feet or more.

 - John Muir, the famed conservationist responsible for so many of the United States’ protected areas, had an especially large role in Yosemite.
 Among other things, in May 1903, President Theodore Roosevelt camped with Muir near Glacier Point for three days.
 This trip convinced Roosevelt that Yosemite Valley and Mariposa Grove should be returned to the national park.

 Yosemite National Park is located in the Sierra Nevada mountains of east-central California, in an area of incredible natural beauty.
 The cities of Oakhurst and Mariposa act as gateway towns to the park, and the nearest major city is Fresno.
 Further directions and maps can be found at Getting to Yosemite.

 More About Yosemite

 We have pages on all sorts of things about Yosemite National Park.
-Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, HD Video Clips, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, HD Video Clips, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.